Commissioner Ponte Statement on Assault of Officer

 Attribute to Commissioner Ponte:

 “I am outraged by this horrific assault.
 Attacks against the hardworking men and women who serve in our department are unacceptable and will not be tolerated.
 I visited the Officer in the hospital last night, and told him that we will do everything possible to support him and his family during this ordeal.
 The Officer’s injuries were treated and he was released from the hospital last night.
-DOC immediately arrested the inmates involved, and they are being arraigned today.
-Safety is our top priority and we will continue to take every step to ensure the safety and security of our staff and inmates.
+DOC immediately arrested the persons in custody involved, and they are being arraigned today.
+Safety is our top priority and we will continue to take every step to ensure the safety and security of our staff and persons in custody.
 As part of our comprehensive reforms, we have already tightened entrance procedures to keep weapons and contraband out of our jails, bolstered security camera coverage and redesigned our emergency response teams to get to officers faster when they are in a dangerous situation.
-We also are issuing a new use of force policy that will give our Officers additional guidance when they are placed in situations where force may be necessary for the safety and security of staff and inmates.”
+We also are issuing a new use of force policy that will give our Officers additional guidance when they are placed in situations where force may be necessary for the safety and security of staff and persons in custody.”

 On background: